-Plaintiff also raises an equal protection claim in Count X. To bring such a claim, a plaintiff must "allege that she has been intentionally treated differently from others similarly situated and that there is no rational basis for the difference in treatment."
+Plaintiff also raises an equal protection claim in Count IX, based on a class-of-one theory.
+To bring such a claim, a plaintiff must "allege that she has been intentionally treated differently from others similarly situated and that there is no rational basis for the difference in treatment."
 Willowbrook v.
 Olech, 528 U.S. 562, 564 (2000).
+"Class-of-one plaintiffs must show an extremely high degree of similarity between themselves and the persons to whom they compare themselves."

+Quezada v.
+Marshall, 915 F. Supp.
+2d 129, 135 (D.D.C.
+2013).
 And "[e]ven at the motion to dismiss stage, a plaintiff alleging an equal protection violation must plead facts that establish that there is not any reasonable conceivable state of facts that could provide a rational basis for the classification."
 Lillemoe v.
 U.S. Dep't of Agric., 344 F. Supp.
 3d 215, 229 (D.D.C.
 2018).